May the 12th Be with You: Plot

 Marge and other moms and children of Disney+ are getting ready for a Mother's Day outing, get in the car, but Homer hasn't fixed it yet, but the day is saved when Ahsoka Tano comes to the rescue.
 On Ahsoka's T-6 shuttle, Marge gets sick and opens a window, ejecting BB-8 out of the ship.
 Right after they arrive at the Disney Playground Planet, the Evil Queen in her witch form informs them they need to go to the Disney Parking Planet first.

 On the planet, a battle with lightsabers ensues against Stormtroopers and Maggie and the other kids join too.
 Marge gets a little too eager to fight when she gets stopped by a stormtrooper saying it's just a simulation and tells others she ruined the simulation.
 She gets booed and to apologize, she organizes a party at the Simpsons house.
-At the party, Hulu kids join, and Homer takes Stewie Griffin at Moe's Tavern.
+At the party, Hulu kids join, and Homer takes Stewie Griffin to Moe's Tavern.